 (831) 457-1677

 Long known as one of the most romantic restaurants in Santa Cruz, Gabriella Café is taking orders for takeout and delivery.
-Tucked away in a cozy section of Cedar Street, orders are taken daily, with slightly adjusted hours on weekends.
-Among suggested dishes to order are the Famous Caesar, House Made Pappardelle and Porcini Gnocchi.
+Tucked away in a cozy section of Cedar Street, orders are taken daily, with slightly adjusted weekend hours.
+Among the suggested dishes to order are the Famous Caesar, House Made Pappardelle, and Porcini Gnocchi.
 Founded by owner Paul Cocking in 1992, Gabriella Café’s founding chef was Jim Denevan, founder of Outstanding in the Field.

 Imura Japanese Restaurant